tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/Images/POA-Blockchain-guide.md

 5. Your private PoA blockchain should now be running!

-6. With both nodes up and running, the blockchain can be added to MyCrypto for testing.
+6. With both nodes up and running, the the blockchain can be added to MyCrypto for testing.

     * Open the MyCrypto app, then click `Change Network` at the bottom left: